DXUE

-DXUE (103.5 FM), broadcasting as Halo Halo 103.5, is a radio station owned and operated by Viva South, Inc., a subsidiary of Viva Communications.
+DXUE (103.5 FM), broadcasting as Halo Halo Radio 103.5, is a radio station owned and operated by Viva South, Inc., a subsidiary of Viva Communications.
 The station's studio and transmitter are located at Room 404, BGIDC Bldg., Nuñez St. cor.
-Tomas Claudio St., Zamboanga City.
-It operates daily from 5 AM to 12 midnight.
+Tomas Claudio St., Zamboanga City..

 Profile

-The station began operations in 1996 as Ultimate Radio 103.5 UE, carrying a CHR/Top 40 format with the slogan The Spirit of Zamboanga.
+The station began operations in 1996 as Planet 103, carrying a CHR/Top 40 format with the slogan The Spirit of Zamboanga.
+A year later, it rebranded as Ultimate Radio 103.5 UE.